Extending the Kubernetes API: A comprehensive guide to Custom Resource Definitions (CRDs)

 - Catch all errors: Have a catch-all handler for unexpected errors.
 Log the error and retry, or move to the next reconciled item, depending on your needs.
 This ensures no error brings down your entire controller.

-Advanced Topics in CRDs
+Advanced topics in CRDs

 Once you have your CRD designed and implemented, it’s time to consider some of the more advanced topics around CRD usage.
 There are a few key areas you’ll want to keep in mind as your CRDs become a core part of your Kubernetes infrastructure.

-Operator Frameworks
+Operator frameworks

 Operator frameworks, like Operator Framework and Kubebuilder, make building Kubernetes operators - and by extension Custom Resources and CRDs - significantly easier.